A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Introduction

-Third, we study a subclass of strongly convex smooth problems where the objective is over-parameterized and establish a faster $\cO(\exp(-\frac{KT}{\kappa}))$ convergence rate for FedAvg.
-Within this class, we further consider the linear regression problem and establish an even sharper rate under FedAvg.
-In addition, we propose a new variant of accelerated FedAvg--MaSS accelerated FedAvg--and establish a faster convergence rate (compared to if no acceleration is used).
-This stands in contrast to generic (strongly) convex stochastic problems where theoretically no rate improvement is obtained when one accelerates FedAvg.
-The detailed convergence results are summarized in Table~\ref{tb:convergencerateintro}.
+Third, we study a subclass of strongly convex smooth problems where the objective is over-parameterized and establish a faster $\cO(\exp(-\frac{KT}{\kappa}))$ geometric convergence rate for FedAvg, in contrast to the $\cO(\exp(-\frac{T}{\kappa}))$ rate for individual solvers~\citep{ma2017power}.
+Within this class, we further consider the linear regression problem and establish an even sharper rate for FedAvg.
+To our knowledge, these bounds are among the first to extend the geometric convergence results in the non-distributed overparameterized setting to the federated learning setting with a linear speedup in the number of local servers.